SSWConsulting/SSW.Rules.Content/rules/follow-up-after-spec-review/rule.md

 ---
 When a Spec Review concludes, the journey towards project kickoff is only partially complete.
 For instance, imagine a scenario where the client had multiple questions and slight hesitations about the estimates provided during the Spec Review.
 Without a structured follow-up, these hesitations could evolve into concerns, possibly stalling the project before it even begins.

+At the end of the Spec Review presentation with the client, work out a good time for the follow-up meeting and book it into their calendar immediately.

 <!--endintro-->